Muslim organisations condemn tailor's killing in Udaipur, call it 'un-Islamic' | Politics

 Bodies like All India Muslim Personal Law Board (AIMPLB) and Jamiat Ulema-e-Hind issued statements condemning the murder of Kanhaiya Lal by two men who had posted videos online that claimed they were avenging an insult to Islam.

-In a statement, the AIMPLB said such acts were against the principles of Islam and no one should take law in their hands.
+In its statement, the AIMPLB said such acts were against the principles of Islam and no one should take law in their hands.

 ''Insulting holy personalities of any religion is a serious crime.
 BJP spokesperson Nupur Sharma made derogatory remarks about the holy Prophet of Islam, which is very sad for Muslims.
 The government not taking any action against Nupur Sharma is like rubbing salt on the wounds.
 But despite this, taking the law into one's own hands and killing a person by declaring him a criminal is a condemnable act,'' the statement issued on behalf of AIMPLB general secretary Maulana Khalid Saifullah Rahmani.